 Situated at the heart of the Leeds City Region – with an economy worth over £50 billion per annum, a 3 million population and a workforce of 1.5 million – the enterprise zone represents an unrivalled opportunity for business expansion and relocation.

 It enjoys superb transport links being located at J45 of the M1 and is only minutes from Leeds city centre, the main driver of the regional economy.
-Planning permission in place for a range of employment uses including large-scale manufacturing, distribution and high quality offices and major infrastructure works have been delivered.
+Planning permission is in place for a range of employment uses including large-scale manufacturing, distribution and high quality offices and major infrastructure works have been delivered.

 Cllr Richard Lewis and LEP chairman Roger Marsh on site with Andrew Grant, managing director of Leeds packaging firm Samuel Grant Group.